Baohole/Chess-with-Online-and-AI-modes/README.md

 Remarks:
 -Training the AI was limited due to hardware and data limitations.
--There were only 15,000 games I had of 2000+ elo players which could of caused overfitting and training the model took long.
--Due to this, the AI, does not always make the best decisions.
+-There were only 15,000 games I had of 2000+ elo players which could of caused overfitting based on which moves were most common in this limited dataset.
+Due to this, the AI does not always make the best decisions.